Communications

 Telecommunications Manager

-Cognitive skills your 0602 training built — and where they transfer.
+Cognitive skills your 0602 training built — and where they transfer in civilian work.

 System Modeling